 With all these different varieties, how on earth are we supposed to know which ones to buy at the store?
-Well, there’s some key words give away the goodness of an oil.
+Well, there are some keywords that give away the goodness of oil.
 Let’s go over the four types of olive oils again.

 Four Grades of olive oil

 Premium grade A: Extra virgin olive oil (EVOO).
 The highest quality olive oil you can find is extra virgin.
 There are high standards set in place for what can be labeled as extra virgin.
-These include having an acidity level under .8% There was no heat involved in making this oil, which is awesome since heat destroys a lot of the benefits of olive oil.
+These include having an acidity level under .8% There was no heat involved in making this oil, which is awesome since heat destroys a lot of the benefits.
 Also, no chemicals played a part in its creation.
 Thumbs up!

 Grade B: Virgin olive oil.
 This oil isn’t horrible.
 The acidity levels have to be under 2% and it wasn’t exposed to high heat temperatures.
 It just didn’t make the cut to be extra virgin.

 Grade bad: Pure olive oil.
-Pure is a mixture of both process and premium olive oil.
-It’s been through the ringer and is better for baking and deep frying.
-A lot of the great qualities of olive oil has been killed off, so it certainly shouldn’t be a first choice.
+Pure is a mixture of both process and premium oil.
+It’s been through the wringer and is better for baking and deep frying.
+A lot of the great qualities of the oil has been killed off, so it certainly shouldn’t be the first choice.